alovajs/alovajs.github.io/docs/tutorial/10-custom/02-custom-http-adapter.md

 **abort (required)**

-An ordinary function, which is used for interrupt request.
-When the `abort` function is called in the [Manual Interrupt Request](#Manual Interrupt Request) chapter, the function that actually triggers the interrupt request is this interrupt function;
+A common function, which is used for aborting request.
+All aborting requests will eventually call this function to execute;

 **onDownload (optional)**